 Dad let Me Take Any Direction in Life

 Whoever I was, was always okay with him.
 He never thought I failed at anything (and boy have I ever), loved me without condition, and was probably my biggest fan.

 Given that depth of acceptance, how do I not continue to grieve for him the rest of my life?
-There’s no way around it.
-I know his loss will coldcock me from time to time.
+There’s no way around grieving my father.
+His loss coldcocks me from time to time.
 I want to relish those emotions as an honor to him, not as a wallowing.
-“I miss you,” I want to say, “because: ____________,”and fill in that blank with every memory that made that him unique in my life.
+My heart says, “I miss you, Dad.”
+I want to add, “because: ____________,”and fill in that blank with every memory that made him unique in my life.

 While mowing, working to methodically stay on course to maintain our landscaping, it came to me that part of moving on without the person is continuing to talk about them.
 By doing that, we keep them very much alive.
 There are many stories I can tell about my Dad, who was quietly gregarious and much loved by friends and family.
 Each time I share those tales, part of him continues to live for others and he does not fade for me.
 In my never letting him go completely, new people get to know him.

 Throughout our years on earth, each person who dies will continue to exist as long as we who love them keep bringing their lives into the light.

 *Read, Me, A Christian?

 Or, for something lighter, Why I Liked Supernatural